mikeliaohm/mikeliaohm.github.io/_posts/2023-2-12-c++-multi-threading.md

 The progress update by the main thread is wrapped in a do while loop since it's likely that main thread has to update the progress dialog in several iterations until all of the task buckets are exported.
 Note that the main thread exits the do while loop when the `remaining_cnt > 0` is `false`.
 This `remaining_cnt` is actually another shared state within `TaskManager` and is protected by the same mutex `cv_m` for concurrent access.
 If you trace through the code where `remaining_cnt` is accessed, you should see there is a mutex in place before the the shared state is read or written.

-### Conclusion
+## Conclusion

 A lot is going on under the hood to make multi-threading implementation work as intended.
 Bugs in data races are known to be hard to track and it is recommended to minimize the scope of the `critical section` established by the mutex.
-Since when we call lock on a mutex, any other thread trying to enter the critical section will have to wait until the mutex having acquired thread unlocks, essentially turning the concurrent execution into sequential exeuction and limiting the benefit of concurrency.
+Since when we call lock on a mutex, any other thread trying to enter the critical section will have to wait until the mutex having acquired thread unlocks, essentially turning the concurrent execution into sequential execution and limiting the benefit of concurrency.
 However, mutex is the necessary tool to manage the shared state access.
 Programmers have to be aware how mutex is used in their code, what shared state the mutex is trying to protect and the scope of the critical section the mutex establishes.
 The C++ standard library also provides a higher level library [`<future>`](https://en.cppreference.com/w/cpp/header/future) for concurrency.
 When the use case is applicable, it is actually recommended to use the higher level library `future` than manage the threads in your own implementation.
 Definitely check it out when you're trying incorporate concurrency into your own project.